hfwang132/hfwang132.github.io/content/posts/Post_20251102_高精度时间测量-TDC-Time-Tagger-原理和结构分析/index.en.md

 ### 3.2 Structure of CARRY4

-Extracting the core part of the circuit diagram in the previous section gives us CARRY4:
+If we extract the core portion of the circuit diagram from the previous section, we obtain CARRY4:

 {{< figure src="images/v2-2bede568f768105af2612fca64e00259_r.png" >}}

-The portion enclosed by the red box in the figure is CARRY4.
-Image source: author
+The portion enclosed by the red box is CARRY4.
+Image source: created by the author

-Compare it with the circuit diagram in the official documentation:
+Let us compare it with the circuit diagram in the official documentation:

 {{< figure src="images/v2-4d776b3c61d3bdbacb5a4ebfbdc2830f_r.png" >}}